惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Laura Varley · 2026-05-21 · via Silicon Republic

-Morgan received the award and a cash prize of €2,000 at a ceremony held at the Dublin Institute for Advanced Studies, while TCD physics student Aoibheann Kearins and Ciaran Lynch, who is studying for a BA in Music and Film at University College Dublin, were highly commended and each received a cash prize of €500.
+Morgan received the award and a cash prize of €2,000 in a ceremony at the Dublin Institute for Advanced Studies, while TCD physics student Aoibheann Kearins and Ciaran Lynch, who is studying for a BA in music and film at University College Dublin, were highly commended for their entries and each received a cash prize of €500.

 Morgan’s entry, ‘The Cows of Carlow: A Conversation with My Grandad’, is an essay inspired by his own and his grandfather’s personal and historical reflections on the topic.

-He wrote about Dublin Mean Time, which is Ireland’s national standard time, established in 1880 and was 25 minutes and 21 seconds behind Greenwich Mean Time (GMT).
-He also wrote of the Time Ball on the roof of the Ballast Office at Aston Quay, Dublin, which was dropped down a pole every day at precisely 1.00pm, to allow sailors on the Liffey to calibrate their marine chronometers.
+He wrote about Dublin Mean Time, which was once Ireland’s national standard time, established in 1880 and as being 25 minutes and 21 seconds behind Greenwich Mean Time.
+He also wrote of the Time Ball on the roof of the Ballast Office at Aston Quay, Dublin, which was dropped down a pole every day at precisely 1pm to allow sailors on the Liffey to calibrate their marine chronometers.

-Morgan said, “Meanwhile in Tullow, my great-great-grandfather’s hometown in Co Carlow, there was no such sophisticated community timepiece.
-And so possession of a personal timepiece conferred considerable social status.
-Yet most people ordered their day around a much looser conception of time, far removed from our current anxious preoccupation with minutes and seconds and even the cows seemed to know what was the ‘right time’.”
+“Meanwhile, in Tullow, my great-great-grandfather’s hometown in Co Carlow, there was no such sophisticated community timepiece.
+And so possession of a personal timepiece conferred considerable social status,” Morgan wrote in his submission.

-Kearins is the second person in her family to feature among the prize winners, as her sister Aoife, a TCD graduate also received the highly commended award in 2020 and is now pursuing a PhD on the history of mathematics at the University of Oxford.
+Kearins is the second person in her family to feature among the prize winners, as her sister Aoife, a TCD graduate, also received a ‘highly commended’ award in 2020 and is now pursuing a PhD on the history of mathematics at the University of Oxford.

-Aoibheann’s piece called ‘Time for you, Time for me’, explores her personal experiences of time over the course of her life, as well as the scientific and philosophical conceptions of time, covering Aristotle’s idea of potentiality and Einstein’s Special Theory of Relativity, which “shows that time is not universal”.
+Aoibheann’s piece, ‘Time for you, Time for me’, explores her personal experiences of time over the course of her life, as well as the scientific and philosophical conceptions of time, covering Aristotle’s idea of potentiality and Einstein’s Special Theory of Relativity, which “shows that time is not universal”.

 Lynch’s entry, ‘Timeless’, is an original musical composition, divided into three parts, with iterations and motifs to represent the past, the present and the future.
 The main melody is played on a grand piano, but Lynch also employs a wide range of percussion instruments to mark time and to introduce dramatic new possibilities to the piece.

-“The theme for this year’s award was ‘Time’, an appropriate topic given that the award is marking ten years and the Award’s committee is wondering where time goes,” said Anne Mulvihill, Mary’s sister and a member of the judging panel.
+“The theme for this year’s award was ‘Time’, an appropriate topic given that the award is marking 10 years and the award’s committee is wondering where time goes,” said Anne Mulvihill, Mary’s sister and a member of the judging panel alongside Kelleher and Karlin Lillington.

-She added, “It was also appropriate given that in many ways Mary was ahead of her time, pioneering science communication.
-Once again the judges were impressed and delighted with the wide range of entries on the subject and the winning entries strongly indicate that her legacy has lasted over time.”
+“It was also appropriate given that in many ways, Mary was ahead of her time, pioneering science communication.
+Once again, the judges were impressed and delighted with the wide range of entries on the subject, and the winning entries strongly indicate that her legacy has lasted over time.”

 Don’t miss out on the knowledge you need to succeed.
 Sign up for the Daily Brief, Silicon Republic’s digest of need-to-know sci-tech news.